AbdElRhmanArafa/Create-an-EC2-instance/README.md

 2. Test placing orders and view the order history.

    Ensure the order details are captured and stored in the database.

-## Conclusion

-Congratulations on completing the activity!
-You have successfully upgraded the Mom & Pop Café website to support online orders and resolved any issues with the deployment script.

-To end the lab, click **End Lab** at the top of the page and confirm.